NVSL/QuadClass-Resources/labs/Assembling-A-PCB/README.md

 # Assembling PCBs

+During this lab you will assemble and "bring up" a PCB.
+This is practice for assembling and bringing up your quadcopter.

+The default lab has you assemble a simple Arduino-compatible board based on the microcontroller we are using for this course.
+It's called the Bare Bones Board (BBB).

+Alternately, you can build a board for your own remote control that you can keep after the class is over.
+[Read this](Building-Your-Own-Remote.md) for more details.
+This will at least double the time spent assembling the board, so keep that in mind when deciding when to start assembling.

 folds over to the right.
 Keep that space clear
 Tools on the left
 Put stencil in "portrait" orientation